-OUR PRIORITIES OU JR INITIATIVES OUR FOCUS OUR ASPIRATION Sustainable Energy get Net Zero by 2050 versify our Business Activities 1.1 1.2 2.1 Investing in energy efficiency Decarbonise our services Evaluating new opportunities We aim to harness energy responsibly by enabling lower-carbon intensity in the services we provide, through our supply chain and in our operations Resourceful People 4 End raj Zero Harm able Diversity ent Development Maintain safety as our first priority Achieve gender diversity and high Omanisation levels through our business Continue talent program for future capabilities and retention We rely on the safety, talent, and performance of our people to deliver excellence and innovation for Abraj and the Oman of the future.
-Reliable Partner Par suring Asset Integrity rtner Ethically and Profitably h Clients and Suppliers Maintain asset integrity and availability Supply chain upskilling reviews Enhanced governance practices Economic impacts Delivering reliable business results, through strong corporate governance and partnerships will minimise adverse effects on the environment and society.
-8 Strategy Enablers 8.1 Reporting & Meas suring 8.2 Capability Developmen nt 8.3 Communications 8.4 Stakeholder Engagement
+OUR PRIORITIES OUR INITIATIVES OUR FOCUS OURASPIRATION Sustainable Energy Target Net Zero by 2050 Diversify our Business Activities Investing in energy efficiency Decarbonise our services Evaluating new opportunities We aim to harness energy responsibly by enabling lower-carbon intensity in the services we provide, through our supply chain and in our operations Resourceful People 3 Abraj Zero Harm 4 Enable Diversity 5 Talent Development 3.1 Maintain safety as our first priority 4.1 Achieve gender diversity and high Omanisation levels through our business 5.1 Continue talent program for future capabilities and retention We rely on the safety, talent, and performance of our people to deliver excellence and innovation for Abraj and the Oman of the future.
+Reliable Partner 6 Ensuring Asset Integrity 7 Partner Ethically and Profitably with Clients and Suppliers 6.1 Maintain asset integrity and availability 7.1 Supply chain upskilling reviews 7.2 Enhanced governance practices 7.3 Economic impacts Delivering reliable business results, through strong corporate governance and partnerships will minimise adverse effects on the environment and society.
+8 Strategy Enablers 8.1 Reporting & Measu ring 8.2 Capability Developme ent 8.3 Communications 8.4 Stakeholder Engagement pleum and Natural makes makes white make and the state of the